Raspberry Pi; Custom systemctl service

 [Install]

-with the path to your Python interpreter if it’s different.5.
+/usr/bin/python3 with the path to your Python interpreter if it’s different.5.
 You may adjust the

-option based on your needs (e.g., always
+Restart option based on your needs (e.g., always, on-failure, etc.).

 Step 2: Reload Systemd

-After creating or modifying a service file, you need to reload the systemd manager configuration to recognize the new service.sudo systemctl daemon-reload
+After creating or modifying a service file, you need to reload the systemd manager configuration to recognize the new service.sudo systemctl daemon-reloadNote: Whenever you change a service file, you need to run the above command, otherwise your changes won’t take effect !

 Step 3: Enable the Service at Boot

-If you want your script to run automatically on boot, you can enable the service:sudo systemctl enable myscript.service
+If you want your script to run automatically on boot, you can enable the service:sudo systemctl enable myscript.serviceNote: Skip this step, if you don’t want to run your script every time the pi boots.

 Step 4: Start the Service

-Now you can start your service:sudo systemctl start myscript.service
+Now you can start your service:sudo systemctl start myscript.serviceStep 5: Check the Status

-This command will show you the current status of your service, including whether it is active or if there are any errors.
+To check if your service is running, you can use:sudo systemctl status myscript.serviceThis command will show you the current status of your service, including whether it is active or if there are any errors.

 Step 6: View Logs

-If you need to view logs for your service, you can usejournalctl
+If you need to view logs for your service, you can usejournalctl:

-sudo journalctl -u myscript.service -r
+sudo journalctl -u myscript.service -rNotes

 - Ensure that your Python script has the correct shebang line at the top (e.g.,

-) if you want to run it directly without specifying the interpreter. - If your script requires specific environment variables or needs to run in a specific environment (like a virtual environment), you’ll want to handle that within the service file.
+#!/usr/bin/env python) if you want to run it directly without specifying the interpreter. - If your script requires specific environment variables or needs to run in a specific environment (like a virtual environment), you’ll want to handle that within the service file.

 - Depending on what your script does, you may also want to consider permissions and user access when running as a service.